At 35, Lisa regularly practiced a wide variety of sports – skiing, mountain biking, tennis, volleyball, and climbing, to name a few.

-Sports and athletics have always been incredibly important to me, to my relationship to the world — for my self-perception and body awareness and fitness, for the thrill and challenge of competition and for all of the social aspects.
-And obviously it’s played a professional role as well, in my career as a teacher — introducing sports to young people has been truly rewarding.
-A combination of a career I love and a life passion.
+Sports and being athletic have always been incredibly important to me, to my relationship with the world around me, for my self-perception, body awareness and fitness, for the thrill and challenge of competition, and for all of the social aspects.
+And obviously it has played a role in my professional life as well – in my career as a teacher.
+Introducing sports to young people has truly been rewarding – a combination of a career I love and a life passion.

 While each of these sports carries certain inherent risks, it was a mountain climbing accident that left two of her climbing partners dead and Lisa with a complete SCI.
-In the rehabilitation that followed her injury, a love of sports and fitness would prove to be valuable in surprising ways.
+In the rehabilitation following her injury Lisa's love of sports and fitness proved to be valuable in surprising ways.

 A Climbing Catastrophe

-PRESS RELEASE: Mountain climbing accident with two dead and one person seriously injured
+Walliser Nachrichten (online) 26 July 2007: Mountain climbing accident with two dead and one person seriously injured – Translated from German

 The rockfall was unanticipated and massive; Lisa’s survival was a matter of chance.
-She was buried and critically injured beneath the rockfall, already aware of her paralysis and not knowing whether or how long she would live.
-Fully conscious over the course of the entire disaster, Lisa was separated from her climbing partners, and could only wait and hope to be rescued before she died.
-Fortunately, a pair of hikers witnessed the accident and were able to report the event.
-A rescue team arrived by helicopter and rapidly evacuated her to an acute care hospital.
+She was buried and critically injured beneath the rockfall.
+She was already aware that she may be paralysed, and did not know whether or how long she would live.
+Fully conscious the whole time, Lisa had no choice than to wait and hope to be rescued before she dies.
+Fortunately, a couple of hikers witnessed the accident and were able to call for help.
+A rescue team arrived by helicopter and rapidly evacuated Lisa to an acute care hospital.

-Lisa began slowly and steadily recovering from her many injuries.
+Lisa began to recover slowly and steadily from her many injuries.
 She continued to suffer from extreme pain, primarily as a result of a number of fractured ribs.
-Because of the pain, the extent of her physical activity was limited.
-Another obstacle to her rehabilitation appeared unique to her situation.
+Due to the pain, the extent of her physical activity was limited.
+In addition to her physical and medical problems, Lisa faced a problem that was unique to her situation and that posed an obstacle to rehabilitation.
 Since the accident, she had developed a fear of falling.
-This fear interfered with many aspects of her mobility, and activities such as transferring herself or even sitting upright became a challenge.
+This fear interfered with many aspects of her mobility.
+For example, transferring herself from the wheelchair to another location and even sitting upright became a challenge.